 Aleksey Burago, Artistic Director

 As the Artistic Director of The Russian Arts Theater & Studio, Aleksey Burago helms the company's artistic vision, theatrical form, seasonal programming and message.
-He directs the ensemble with passion and intimacy, works closely with the creative team, and centralizes the company's inventive and inspired work environment.
+He directs the theater ensemble with passion and intimacy, works closely with the creative team, and centralizes the company's inventive and inspired work environment.

 Read Aleksey's articles on Backstage!